SoundCloud saved by emergency funding as CEO steps aside

 What was Benchmark thinking?

 SoundCloud has just closed the necessary funding round to keep the struggling music service afloat.
 CEO Alex Ljung will step aside though remain chairman as former Vimeo CEO Kerry Trainor replaces him.
-Mike Weissman will become COO as SoundCloud co-founder and CTO Eric Wahlforss becomes chief product officer.
-Raine Group and Temasek have stepped in to lead the new Series F funding round of $169.5 million.
+Mike Weissman will become COO as SoundCloud co-founder and CTO Eric Wahlforss stays as chief product officer.
+New York investment bank Raine Group and Singapore’s sovereign wealth fund Temasek have stepped in to lead the new Series F funding round of $169.5 million.

 SoundCloud laid off 40% of its staff last month, with 173 employees departing in an effort to cut costs.
 The company only had enough runway left to last into Q4, and today’s investor decision was viewed as a do-or-die moment for the company.
 Now it will have the opportunity to try to right the ship, or sail into an established port via acquisition.